Quantum Invariants and Fiberedness: Introduction

 \subsection{Main results}

+The primary focus is the first nonzero coefficient $f_0(q)$.
 Our first result states that the minimal coefficient $f_0$ of a nice knot $K$ is a monomial.
-More significantly, for a large class of fibered knots---including all homogeneous braid knots \cite{Stallings1978} and all fibered knots up to 12 crossings---the exponent of $q$ in $f_0$ is determined by the genus $\genusK$ and the \emph{Hopf invariant} $\hopfK$ of the fibered surface.
+More significantly, for a large class of fibered knots---including all homogeneous braid knots \cite{Stallings1978} and fibered knots up to 12 crossings---the exponent of $q$ in $f_0$ is determined by the genus $\genusK$ and the \emph{Hopf invariant} $\hopfK$ of the fibered surface.

 The Hopf invariant, introduced by Rudolph as `enhanced Milnor number' \cite{Rudolph1987}, is computed from the contact structure supported by the fibered surface in $S^3$.
 It detects information beyond classical invariants and, in particular, it can distinguish fibered knots with the same genus and Alexander polynomial.
 Our result therefore identifies the Hopf invariant as an essential geometric ingredient controlling the leading behavior of $F_K$. \begin{theorem} For a nice knot $K$, the coefficient of the leading term of $F_K$ is a monomial in $q$.
 In other words, we can write